-In preparing these condensed interim consolidated financial statements, the significant judgments made by management applying the Company's accounting policies and the key sources of estimation uncertainty are the same as those disclosed in note 5 of the Company's consolidated financial statements for the year ended December 31, 2018.
-In particular, the significant areas of estimation uncertainty considered by management in preparing the consolidated financial statements are: reserve and resource estimation, impairment of exploration and evaluation assets, environmental rehabilitation provisions, recovery of deferred tax assets and share-based payment transactions.
+In preparing these condensed interim consolidated financial statements, the significant judgments made by management applying the Company's accounting policies and the key sources of estimation uncertainty are the same as those disclosed in note 5 of the Company's consolidated financial statements for the year ended December 31, 2019.
+In particular, the significant areas of estimation uncertainty considered by management in preparing the consolidated financial statements are: reserve and resource estimation, environmental rehabilitation provisions and share-based payment transactions.

-6. International financial reporting standards ("IFRS"), amendments and interpretations
+6. IFRS standards, amendments and interpretations

-(a) IFRS standards, amendments and interpretations effective during the period
+(a) New IFRS standards, amendments and interpretations effective during the period

-At the date of authorization of these consolidated financial statements, the IASB has issued the following new Standard which is effective for the relevant reporting periods.
+At the date of authorization of these consolidated financial statements, the IASB has issued the following new Standard which became effective for the reporting period.